Comment on "Harvesting information to control non-equilibrium states of active matter": Conclusion

 \section{Conclusion}

-In conclusion, despite being approximately verified in a very nice experimental configuration, the relation of direct proportionality between the spectral entropy and the dissipated heat $\Delta Q_{EX} \propto \Delta H_S$, is not a general result, and is not rigorously verified even in the framework of the original article that introduced it.
-Therefore, is appears unlikely to serve as a new tool for the study of non-equilibrium systems in non-trivial baths.
+In conclusion, despite being approximately verified in a nice experimental configuration, the relation of direct proportionality between the spectral entropy and the dissipated heat $\Delta Q_{EX} \propto \Delta H_S$, is not true in the general case, and is not rigorously verified even in the framework of the original article that introduced it.
+We also recall that this relation is not predicted by any theoretical work~\footnote{\new{The authors do not provide any reference to support the validity of this relation, besides their experimental measurements.}}.
+All this cast serious doubts on the claim that this relation is ``akin to Landauer's principle'', and its interpretation in terms of ``the protocol harvesting information from the colored noise''.
+Therefore, we believe that it is very unlikely that this relation ``could serve as a new tool for the study of non-equilibrium systems in non-trivial baths''.